Ex-convict sentenced to 14 years in prison for robbery

 The victim surrendered the K3 million cash he kept in the house and assorted jewelry.
 The criminals then fled the scene.

 The matter was reported at Mangochi Police Station and investigations were instituted which led to the arrest of Mustafa and one of the accomplices.
+Mustafa was in the past also convicted of a similar offence.

 Mustafa pleaded not guilty to the charge of Robbery with Violence and the state paraded five witnesses who proved the case beyond reasonable doubt.